Analysis from the congressional relations and political engagement teams at the American Bankers Association

 Following is an analysis of this new environment and how it will affect banking policy.
 ABA and the banking industry have a history of working effectively with both parties and will continue to do so as we promote policies that help banks’ customers, their communities and the economy grow.
 Our agenda and advocacy on behalf of America’s banks will not be affected by the outcome of the midterms.

-The latest results of the 2018 midterm elections show Republicans adding at least two seats to their margin in the Senate but failing to retain the majority in the House.
-In a strong showing, particularly in suburban areas, Democrats regained the House majority by winning 29 seats (as of Wednesday midday), seemingly handing the gavel back to Minority Leader Nancy Pelosi (D-Calif.), who previously served as speaker from 2007 to 2011.
-While 21 House races and four Senate races are still too close to call, it is confirmed that the Republicans will retain control of the Senate, and Democrats will control the House.
-The House currently stands at 220-194 in favor of the Democrats, while the Senate stands at 51-46 in favor of the Republicans.
+The latest results of the 2018 midterm elections show Republicans adding two seats to their margin in the Senate but failing to retain the majority in the House.
+In a strong showing, particularly in suburban areas, Democrats regained the House majority by winning 40 seats.
+Minority Leader Nancy Pelosi (D-Calif.), who previously served as speaker from 2007 to 2011 is primed to reclaim the gavel and become speaker for the second time.
+Republicans will retain control of the Senate, and Democrats will control the House.
+The House currently stands at 235-200 in favor of the Democrats, while the Senate stands at 53-47 in favor of the Republicans.

 Much like the past few cycles, hyper partisanship has continued to drag the political parties further away from a governing middle.
 This election saw advocates of the industry on the Senate Banking Committee—Sens.
 Joe Donnelly (D-Ind.), Heidi Heitkamp (D-N.D.) and Dean Heller (R-Nev.)—lose their re-election bids.